Raduas/Esp32Drone/README.md

 This my first bigger project on ESP32 where i want learn JS,html,csss,C,git.
 7,4V (2x 18650 on serial)

 ## v1:
--motors are scrapped from another dron which didn't work -developed GUI joystick on websocket which are used for control drone -basic drive function from power (left joystick Y axis) to PWM which are drive MOSFETS -first wiring on breadboard
+- motors are scrapped from another dron which didn't work
+- developed GUI joystick on websocket which are used for control drone
+- basic drive function from power (left joystick Y axis) to PWM which are drive MOSFETS
+- first wiring on breadboard
 ![wiring](https://github.com/Raduas/Esp32Drone/assets/132930440/7a02ebf6-6ee3-4504-9424-6128533ae537)
 ![20240506_161926](https://github.com/Raduas/Esp32Drone/assets/132930440/97d4a129-2191-464c-aaa6-facb362948c3)